Buying a Home

 Many details that buyers and sellers do not see as problems could jeopardize your peace of mind and your wallet.
 Ideally, you should consult with a attorney as soon as you know you are going to buy a house or put your house up for sale—even before you call in a real estate broker.

-At the Joseph A. Lopisi Law Office in Cambridge, Massachusetts, I have more than 40 years of experience providing comprehensive legal guidance and representation to individuals buying their first homes, from the free initial telephone consultation through the real estate closing.
+At the Joseph A. Lopisi Law Office in Arlington, Massachusetts, I have more than 40 years of experience providing comprehensive legal guidance and representation to individuals buying their first homes, from the free initial telephone consultation through the real estate closing.

 Contact me today to discuss your rights as a home buyer.